UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-20-team08-instruction-to-post.md

 date: 2022-04-23
 ---

 > In order to generalize the machine learning models and solve the "Distribution Shift" problem, we want to propose a different solution with independent mechanisms.
+We want to find effective independent mechanisms or experts to help us generalize across human faces.
+With the casual mechanisms we implemented, we can use them to detect human faces more robustly.

 <!--more-->
 {: class="table-of-content"}